Delhi–Meerut Regional Rapid Transit System: Integration with Delhi Metro and Meerut Metro

-The RRTS, after originating from Jangpura, will be connected to the Delhi Metro's Pink Line at Sarai Kale Khan before taking its course towards Meerut.
+The RRTS, after originating from Jangpura, is connected to the Delhi Metro's Pink Line at Sarai Kale Khan before taking its course towards Meerut.
 Thereafter, it has an interchange with the Blue Line at New Ashok Nagar, a second connection to the Pink Line and Blue Line at Anand Vihar, and a third interchange with the Red Line at Ghaziabad.
-Thereafter, the RRTS boasts of three stations in the Meerut section—with interchanges with the Meerut Metro at Shatabdi Nagar, Begumpul and Modipuram—whereafter it will share its trains with that of the Meerut Metro at Modipuram depot.
+Thereafter, the RRTS boasts of three stations in the Meerut section—with interchanges with the Meerut Metro at Shatabdi Nagar, Begumpul and Modipuram—whereafter it shares its trains with that of the Meerut Metro at Modipuram depot.
 In the metro's first phase, the first line will run parallel to the RRTS tracks on both sides.
 Four of its 13 stations—Modipuram, Begumpul, Shatabdi Nagar, and Meerut South—will be integrated with the RRTS, allowing seamless connections between the metro and Namo Bharat trains.
 This will provide commuters with easy travel within Meerut and connections to Delhi, Noida, Ghaziabad, and other parts of the National Capital Region.
 This makes the metro the first metro in India to run along and directly integrate with a regional transit system.